bekk/gcp-workshop/README.md

 1. Run `gcloud init` from the command line.

-    1. If you've previously logged in with the CLI, select the same email you used in the browser, or "Log in with a new account".
+    1. If you've previously logged in with the CLI, select the same email you used in the browser, or "Create a new configuration" if you have another account already setup in `gcloud` CLI.
+(You can delete this account from the `gcloud` configuration after(!) the workshop using the `gcloud auth revoke` command.)

 2. Select the correct account in the browser, and authorize access to "Google Cloud SDK" when prompted.